thenativeweb/forcedomain/README.md

 }));
 ```

-By default, node-force-domain creates a `temporary` request.
+By default, forcedomain creates a `temporary` request.
 If you want to use a `permanent` redirect instead, specify it as redirection type:

 ```javascript
 app.use(forceDomain({